ShayJordan/shay.github.io/_publications/2026-03-16-uea-clearing-guide.md

 title: "Supporting Applicants through UCAS Clearing"
 collection: projects
 permalink: /projects/2026-03-16-uea-clearing-guide/
-excerpt: "This article was written to help teachers and advisers understand the benefits of higher education summer schools, enabling them to better support students in identifying and engaging with appropriate opportunities.
-It was commissioned for and published in the [UniTasterDays Teachers' Guide to University 2027](https://www.unitasterdays.com/university-support-for-schools/teachers-guide-to-university-brochure/)."
+excerpt: "A guide to help parents, carers, teachers, and advisers in understanding and navigating UCAS Clearing, to effectively support applicants.
+This was funded by the University of East Anglia's (UEA) Access and Participation Plan funding from the Office for Students, and remains property of UEA."
 date: 2026-03-16
 paperurl: '/files/2026-03-16-uea-clearing-guide.pdf'
 ---